-The Board has five standing committees: Audit, Compensation, Nominating and Corporate Governance, Corporate Responsibility, and Executive, each of which is composed entirely of independent directors.
-The Corporate Responsibility Committee assists the Board in fulfilling its oversight responsibilities with respect to the management of risks associated with our safety and health policies and programs, environmental policy and implementation programs, human rights policy and practices, community health programs and related public health and medical matters, community policy and practices, governmental and stakeholder relations and social investment and sustainable development programs, programs to evaluate and address climate-related impacts and opportunities, charitable contributions, and political activity and spending practices.
+The Board has four standing committees: Audit, Compensation, Nominating and Corporate Governance, and Corporate Responsibility, each of which is composed entirely of independent directors.
+The Corporate Responsibility Committee assists the Board in fulfilling its oversight responsibilities with respect to the management of risks associated with our safety and health policies and programs, environmental policy and programs, human rights policy and practices, community and public health programs, community policy and practices, governmental and stakeholder relations, sustainable development programs, programs to evaluate and address climate-related impacts and opportunities, charitable contributions, and political activity and spending practices.

-During 2017, the Corporate Responsibility Committee received various reports and considered numerous items with a particular focus on safety, which included reviewing the root causes of fatal accidents, corrective actions implemented to prevent future accidents and overall improvement in our safety procedures and practices.
-In addition, the Corporate Responsibility Committee reviewed climate-related disclosures, community medical and public health services, political activity and spending practices, the safety reporting processes at our operations, our human rights program and the settlement with the U.S. Department of Justice and Navajo Nation regarding cleanup funding for former uranium mines on Navajo tribal lands.
-The Corporate Responsibility Committee also amended the company’s Human Rights Policy and adopted the company’s UK Modern Slavery Act Statement.
+During 2018, the Corporate Responsibility Committee received various reports and considered items with a particular focus on safety, which included reviewing the root causes of safety incidents and corrective actions implemented to prevent future accidents.
+In addition, the Corporate Responsibility Committee reviewed our human rights program, including the results of the human rights impact assessments at Cerro Verde and the New Mexico operations, responsible sourcing frameworks, social investment and charitable contributions, progress addressing reclamation and remediation liabilities, community medical and public health services, political activity and spending practices, and financial sector stakeholder engagement on sustainability matters.
 The Corporate Responsibility Committee reports to our Board, which provides oversight on all matters.